 - Follow through on referrals and recommendations

-To find your assigned advisor, log into Self Service and view your profile.
+To find your assigned advisor, log into My Service and view your profile.

 New Students Who’ve Never Attended COA